ignite/cli/docs/guide/scavenge/09-play.md

 ## Committing a solution

-Let's follow the instructions and submit the answer as a commit on behalf of `bob`:
+Follow the instructions and submit the answer as a commit on behalf of `bob`:

 ```
 scavenged tx scavenge commit-solution "A stick" --from bob